 How many students are accepted each year?

 Typically, twenty-five positions are available each year.
+Thirty positions are available for the 2018-2019 application cycle.
 We normally receive 50 to 75 applications.
 Over 120 applications were received in 2017.

 Are there other conditions for acceptance into the Early Entry Program?